Cullin-la-ringo massacre: Deaths and survivors

-The six surviving members were Tom Wills (Horatio's son, noted as an outstanding cricketer and co-founder of Australian rules football); James Baker (David Baker's son); John Moore; William Albrey; Edward Kenny; and Patrick Mahony.
-These men either were absent from the camp or, in Moore's case, managed to avoid being seen.
-It was Edward Kenny who subsequently rode on to report the massacre, arriving at Rainworth Station the following day.
-Moore was the only white eyewitness to the event.
+The six surviving members were Tom Wills, Horatio's son and an outstanding cricketer and co-founder of Australian rules football, James Baker (David Baker's son), John Moore, William Albrey, Edward Kenny, and Patrick Mahony.
+Those men were either absent from the camp or, in Moore's case, managed to avoid being seen.
+It was Edward Kenny who subsequently rode away to report the massacre, arriving at Rainworth Station the following day.
+Moore was the only European eyewitness to the event.

 Response

+Settlers reacted with shock and horror at the massacre, and the Queensland Government, including the settlers, was determined to punish any Aboriginals in the vicinity (and many of whom killed in the aftermath are believed to have been innocent).
 The first to go out in pursuit were a vigilante party of eleven heavily armed white settlers assisted by two trackers.
 Judging by the more than fifty camp fires, they pursued what was estimated to be "probably not under 300, and of these 100 may be assumed as the number of fighting men".